buildwithsoumya/FareSight/README.md

 > **What drives flight prices, and can we predict them before booking?**

-The project is developed as part of the **MIC AIML Department Recruitment Challenge**, targeting the **Data Science & Visualization — AI Travel Analyst** track.

 ## Problem Statement

-Flight prices are volatile, opaque, and influenced by many interacting factors — airline, route, number of stops, duration, departure time, season, and more.
+Flight prices are volatile, opaque, and influenced by many interacting factors - airline, route, number of stops, duration, departure time, season, and more.
 Travellers rarely know whether the fare they see is reasonable, and understanding *why* a price is high is even harder.

 FareSight addresses this by: